orbeon/orbeon-forms-doc/Upgrading-from-older-versions.md

 See the [release notes of all the versions](./Orbeon-Forms-release-history) for more details.

-In addition, if you are on the 3.x series of Orbeon Forms, much has changed, the 4.x series brings:
+In addition, if you are on the 3.x series of Orbeon Forms, the 4.x series brings:

 - an improved look and feel
 - a rewritten Form Builder relying on a better foundation